arabcoders/emby-daily-plugin/README.md

 # Emby Extended Datetime parser for Daily Episodes.

 This plugin support the standard Japanese media date format for daily shows episodes.
-This plugin only concerns itself with episodes, If you want metadata for the series itself or the season you should use `NFO` files.
+This plugin only concerns itself with episodes, If you want real metadata for the series itself or the season you should use `NFO` files.

-For jellyfin please visit
+For jellyfin version of the plugin please visit [jf-daily-plugin](https://github.com/arabcoders/jf-daily-plugin) page.

 ## Expected filename formats.